Skip to content

 Skin flaking when you exceed the Retinol amount

-• Only use it at night time.
+• Use Retinol only at night time.

 • Do not mix Retinol with any other ingredient without first reading about it thoroughly as it doesn’t gel up with most of the ingredients.